 Writing Center consultants' student session notes are in most cases kept confidential.
 However, in a case in which an instructor detects plagiarism in a class assignment, the Writing Center director may release the consultant's session notes to the student's program director.

-- an electronic copy of your paper (please upload to your appointment)
+- an electronic copy) of your paper or draft (uploaded to your appointment or on USB drive),

 All consultations services—whether by e-mail, by phone, or in the Writing Center—require appointments.